Ali Hassan al-Majid: Al-Anfal campaign

-Persian Gulf War and Iraq War
+Gulf War and Iraq War

-He was appointed Minister of Local Government following the war's end in 1988, with responsibility for the repopulation of the Kurdish and Assyrian region with Arab settlers relocated from elsewhere in Iraq.
+Al-Majid was appointed Minister of Local Government following the war's end in 1988, with responsibility for the repopulation of the Kurdish and Assyrian region with Arab settlers relocated from elsewhere in Iraq.
 Two years later, after the invasion of Kuwait in August 1990, he became the military governor of the occupied emirate.
 He instituted a violent regime under which Kuwait was systematically looted and purged of "disloyal elements".
 In November 1990, he was recalled to Baghdad and was appointed Interior Minister in March 1991.
 Following the Iraqi defeat in the war, he was given the task of quelling the uprisings in the Shi'ite south of Iraq as well as the Kurdish and Assyrian north.
 Both revolts were crushed with great brutality, with many thousands killed.

-He was subsequently given the post of Defense Minister, though he briefly fell from grace in 1995 when Saddam dismissed him after it was discovered that al-Majid was involved in illegally smuggling grain to Iran.
+Al-Majid was subsequently given the post of Defense Minister, though he briefly fell from grace in 1995 when Saddam dismissed him after it was discovered that al-Majid was involved in illegally smuggling grain to Iran.
 In December 1998, however, Saddam recalled him and appointed him commander of the southern region of Iraq, where the United States was increasingly carrying out air strikes in the northern no-fly zone.
 Al-Majid was re-appointed to this post in March 2003, immediately before the start of the Iraq War.
 He based himself in the southern port city of Basra and in April 2003 he was mistakenly reported to have been killed there in a U.S. air strike.

-He survived the April 2003 attack but was arrested by American forces on 17 August 2003 in Basra.
+Al-Majid survived the April 2003 attack but was arrested by American forces on 17 August 2003 in Basra.
 He had been listed as the fifth most-wanted man in Iraq, shown as the King of Spades in the deck of most-wanted Iraqi playing cards.
-In 2006 he was charged with genocide and crimes against humanity for his part in the Anfal campaign and was transferred to the Iraq Special Tribunal for trial.
+In 2006, he was charged with genocide and crimes against humanity for his part in the Anfal campaign and was transferred to the Iraq Special Tribunal for trial.
 He received four death sentences for his role in killing Shia Muslims in 1991 and 1999, the genocide of the Kurds in the 1980s, and ordering the gassing of Kurds at Halabja.